SajinaPK/AWS_Learning/Solution_Architect/21_Monitoring_And_Audit/AWSConfig.md

 # AWS Config

+- AWS Config provides AWS-managed rules, which are predefined, customizable rules that AWS Config uses to evaluate whether your AWS resources comply with common best practices.
+- When you turn on AWS Config, it first discovers the supported AWS resources that exist in your account and generates a configuration item for each resource.
+- AWS Config also generates configuration items when the configuration of a resource changes, and it maintains historical records of the configuration items of your resources from the time you start the configuration recorder.

   - Helps with auditing and recording **compliance** of your AWS resources based on some rules.
   - Helps record configurations and changes over time (to quickly be able to roll back and figure out what happened in your infra if need be)
   - Questions that can be solved by AWS Config: